Web Submission: Complete the on-line course data entry form. Upon submission

 Tuition: TBD; Room & Board:

-Additional.
+TBD.
 Financial assistance is available for participants

 in limited amounts, including non-U.S. citizens.
 Scholarships are awarded on